sachinsadasivan/spring-cloud-microservices-examples/README.md

 Product Payment Service is a Spring Boot Microservice which prvides Product Payment using productId.
 It provides a REST API to recive productId and then return the corresponding Product Payment Information.

-## Discovery Service
+## Product Discovery Server

-Discovery Service is a Spring Boot Discovery Microservice.
+Product Discovery Server is a Netflix Eureka Discovery Microservice.
 It enables the Service Discovery for the registerd clients.

 ## Containerizing Microservices